jaywalked78/RagImageDatabaseProcessor/MinimalistRagIntake/n8n_integration.md

 This document provides a comprehensive guide for integrating the RagImageDatabaseProcessor with n8n for automated workflows.

+## System Architecture

+The RagImageDatabaseProcessor consists of three distinct tools that can be orchestrated through n8n:

+1. **OCR Processing Tool**: Extracts text from screen recording frames and integrates with Airtable
+2. **Semantic Chunker**: Processes extracted text into optimized chunks for retrieval
+3. **Lightweight Image Server**: Hosts frame images and generates accessible URLs

+These tools work together through n8n automation to create a comprehensive processing pipeline.

 ## Overview

 The RagImageDatabaseProcessor can be integrated with n8n to automate the process of: